Fear to lose

 - Trade small till you have consistency for at least 6 months

 But at a certain point, when trading bigger size, you will have to assume your risk.
 No matter what, trading incorporate risk.
-You want to have a better life or dream for the possibility of a better life, then you are a trader.
+You want to have a better life or dream for the possibility for a better life, then you are a trader.
 You want to do shifts and have a normal paycheck, then you won’t need this risk.

-The risk is part of the game; I remember what Smashthebid wrote once:
+Risk is part of the game; I remember what Smashthebid wrote once:

 I killed it in every way.
 I survived year 1.
 I stuck to the plan.
 I reinvested every dime into growth, and I mean every dime. revenue was doubling every year (so were expenses).
 175K yr 1, 350K yr 2, 790K yr 3, 1.8 mil yr 4.
 I was 30 years old with a thriving business, living the dream.

 You want to make money, real money, then assume your risk.
 Be prepared, this is a war.
 Have your trading buddies by your side, learn, improve together.
-Every day I have guys and together we push to the next level.
+Everyday I have guys and together we push to the next level.
 When we fail, we revisit, learn, see what to adjust and do better next time and this over and over.